team-discovery-channel/compose/README.md

   * C++

 ## Notes for developers/maintainers
-### To add a language:
-1. Implement the interface Language, found in src/api/language.ts
-2. Register the language to the languages dictionary found in src/api/languages.ts.
-Use the language's simple, lowercase, name for the key.

-## Developer Documentation
 This project runs off a general web MVC architecture implemented by Node Express.

 [`/src/api/`](src/api/) contains the model logic including the language specific logic